West Palm Beach Plea Bargains Lawyer

 The Sixth Amendment to the U.S. Constitution guarantees the accused the right to a speedy and public trial by jury in all criminal prosecutions.
 However, Florida permits criminal defendants to waive that right in a plea deal, in which the accused pleads guilty in exchange for a reduced sentence or charge.
 Most criminal cases in Florida are pled out, rather than going to trial.
-If you have been charged with a criminal offense, you should retain the services of an experienced defense attorney immediately.
+If you have been charged with a criminal offense, you should retain the services of an experienced West Palm Beach plea bargains lawyer immediately.

 What is a Plea Bargain?

 A plea deal is a contract between the accused and the government.
 The accused pleads guilty or no contest to a criminal charge in exchange for reduced charges or a decreased sentence.
 If the defendant and the prosecution can reach a plea agreement, the prosecutor can save the time and money it would take to prosecute the charges and is guaranteed a conviction.
 In exchange, the defendant can avoid the uncertainty of trial.
 Even if he or she is innocent, juries are always a risk, and trials can go either way.

 In a plea deal, the defendant will be required to plead either guilty or no contest to the charges.
 Pleading guilty means admitting to having committed the criminal offense.
 In a no contest plea, the accused does not admit or deny having committed the crime, but acknowledges that the prosecution has enough evidence to convict.

 In exchange for the guilty or no contest plea, the prosecution agrees either to reduce the charges or decrease the recommended sentence.
 For example, DUI charges may be reduced to reckless driving, which is a less serious offense with less serious penalties.